atropos-null/LS/py109/py109_studyguide.md

 * ​Control flow statements​: `if`, `elif`, `else`, `while`, `for`
 * ​Import statements​: `import math`
 * ​Return statements​: `return x`

+It's worth noting that in Python, expressions can be used as statements (these are called expression statements), but not all statements can be used as expressions.

 [Back to the top](#top)